tangentsoft/pidp8i/README.md

     to your PiDP-8/I, and thus do not want video terminal style rubout processing.

+*   **--disable-os8-focal** - Do not install any version of FOCAL on the OS/8 system disk.
+This option sets `--disable-os8-uwfocal` and overrides `--enable-os8-focal69`, both discussed below.

 *   **--disable-os8-init** - Generate `SYS:INIT.TX` but do not display
     it on OS/8 boot.
 Rather than disable the default on-boot init message, you may want to edit `media/os8/init.tx.in` to taste and